7 Steps To Move On From A Toxic Relationship

 • Read books or articles about toxic relationships to understand you’re not alone.

-Seeking help is not a sign of weakness but a step towards healing.
+Seeking help is a step towards healing.
+It’s self-empowerment, not weakness.

 “Living well does not mean the abuse never happened.
 It means the abuse did not damage you beyond repair.”